memfault/interrupt/_drafts/gdb-python-post.md

         # this is a Uuid struct we can index into "bytes" and grab the
         # value from each entry in the array
         array = self.val["bytes"]
-        # Format the byte array as a hex string so python uuid module can
+        # Format the byte array as a hex string so Python uuid module can
         # be used to get the string
         uuid_bytes = "".join(
             ["%02x" % int(array[i]) for i in range(0, array.type.sizeof)]